hilads/Draw-triangle/README.md

 # Draw-triangle
 CSS Draw triangle

-Relevant Problems in Drawing Triangle
+Relevant Problems in Drawing Triangle with Pencil

+The Principle of Drawing Triangle